Marcelo Torcuato de Alvear: Social policy

 A number of reforms were carried out during Alvear's presidency, amongst which included the creation of a Children's Bureau, a law that ended night work for bakers, a law intended to protect women and children factory workers, legislation forcing the payment of salaries in money and not goods, and a pension plan for bank employees.
+A decree of December 1922 set up an arbitration tribunal for railway questions.
 Law No. 11,357, which was signed by the President on 22 September 1926, granted to women “(single, divorced or widowed) of legal age all the civil rights and functions which the law grants to men who have attained their majority".
-In 1926, the government started to take cognizance of agricultural cooperatives in 1926, with the Banco di la nacion legally empowered that year "to grant financial assistance, arrange amortization of loans, and otherwise aid in the formation of cooperative societies".
+An Act of August 1925 compelled (as noted by one authority) “the payment of wages in the national currency.”
+In 1926, the government started to take cognizance of agricultural cooperatives, with the Banco di la nacion legally empowered that year "to grant financial assistance, arrange amortization of loans, and otherwise aid in the formation of cooperative societies".
 Law No. 11388 was also passed by the government, "which officially recognized the cooperative movement and set forth regulations to guide the formation and operation of agricultural cooperatives".
 A decree was also signed approving regulations for mortgage loans by the Board of Directors of the Bank Employees' National Pension Fund.
 According to these regulations, loans from the Bank Employees' National Pension Fund "may be made to bank employees who have served 10 years under the national retirement laws recognized by the banking institutions where they are employed".